By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Saturated fat has a lot of health benefits.
 It’s an important building block for cell structure.
 It also helps the body digest and absorb proteins, omega-3 fatty acids, and fat-soluble vitamins like A and D. Furthermore, it plays a role in raising levels of beneficial HDL cholesterol, which improves your heart health, not harms it.

 In fact, the “saturated fat causes heart disease” myth has been disproven in several well-designed studies and analyses.
-Cutting back on saturated fat doesn’t help you—it hurts you!
+Cutting back on saturated fat doesn’t help you—it can hurt you!

 Canola Concern #2: Too Many Omega-6 Fats

 As far as omega-6 fatty acids go, I agree that canola oil is a great source.
 But again, it’s not the boon that food marketers and doctors claim.

 Our bodies don’t have the ability to make essential fatty acids on their own, so we have to get them through our diet.
 There are two main types of essential fatty acids that we need: omega-3s and omega-6s.
 Omega-3s are the fats in fish and squid oils.
 I love them because of their health-promoting, anti-inflammatory properties.
 Omega-6s, on the other hand, can have the opposite effect and actually cause inflammation.

 Even though we need omega-6s, they’re only good for us when the amount of them we consume is balanced with a healthy dose of omega-3s.
 And guess what?
 The standard American diet absolutely doesn’t deliver the right balance.